JereKuusela/valheim-infinity_hammer/hammer.md

 - `hammer_zoop_right 2*auto`: Clones the selected object while leaving a gap (equal to the object size).
 - `hammer_zoop_up 5`: Clones the selected object to 5 meters above it.

+Setting "Zoop magic mode" can be used to make the zooping to behave erratically.
+Mild version automatically centers the selection which causes next zoops being put to wrong places.
+Wild version centers to random piece which causes the zoops to scatter around.

 ### Stacking

 Stacking is similar to zooping but instantly places the objects: